timothy sykes logo

 Our Top 5 Picks

-1. TD Ameritrade’s thinkorswim — The Coming-to-Schwab Options Trading Platform
+1. Schwab’s thinkorswim — The Former TD Ameritrade Options Trading Platform

 My first options trading platform pick is thinkorswim.

-Right now it’s exclusive to TD Ameritrade.
-But it will come to Schwab in 2023, as TD Ameritrade merges into Schwab.
+It used to be exclusive to TD Ameritrade.
+But it came to Schwab in 2023, as TD Ameritrade merged into Schwab.

 You get access to trade planners and a wide array of real-time data.
 You can even access thinkorswim mobile when you’re on the go.